ratzlow/styx-model/README.md

     - [x] freeze ... prevent a node/leaf to be mutated
     - [ ] copy constructors ... to create im/mutable clones

-- [ ] Nodes might have a version and different version schemes might be used (pluggable).
-    Versions start with -1 (unsaved) and increment by 1 on any change commit.
-    - Version will be incremented if one of its direct children changed.
-So one graph would maintain multiple versions.
-    - Only one version on aggregate root is maintained

 ## Optional features
 ... more unlikely to be addressed here, since this is more application specific.
 - [ ] Pending values ... are of interest in scenarios that involve review cycles.
-    E.g. a requested 'Person.name' change might involve an approve/reject step.
+    E.g. a requested 'Person.name' change might involve an approval / reject step.
 So until the name change is approved the new name is pending (= inactive).
 On approval - the current name is replaced with the new one.
 If rejected - the new name value is discarded and the current one is preserved.
     If multiple such fields exist, a generic API activates/discards all pending values.